nopara73/ZeroLink/README.md

 ### Privacy Is Teamwork

 The theoretical anonymity set of a mixing technique is misleading.
-A good example is Mycelium's undeployed CoinShuffle implementation: [ShufflePuff](https://github.com/DanielKrawisz/Shufflepuff).
-It matters little what tracks users leave on the Blockchain and how effective a the implemented mixing technique is if, due to the architecture of their wallets, a third party can re-establish the links.
-If one user of the mix gets deanonymized the real anonymity set of the rest of the users gets lower, too.
+If one user of the mix gets deanonymized, the real anonymity set of the rest of the users drops.
+For instance, if one user participates in the mix through a full node and the rest through a web wallet, the anonymity set of the full node user against the web wallet company is zero.
 Therefore it is not acceptable that a set of users are using a mixing technique in a flawed way.

 ### Transactions And Transaction Chains